 - Increased tolerance to Brevital’s effects

-- Becoming isolated/withdrawn in favor of using Brevital
+- Becoming isolated and withdrawn in favor of using Brevital

 - Feeling unable to function normally without Brevital